TonikLeung/RSTrack/README.md

-# GASTrack
+# RSTrack

-#### Official implement of "Generated and Synthetic Dataset for Aerial RGBD Tracking"
+#### Official implement of "Reconstructed and Simulated Dataset for Aerial RGBD Tracking"
 #### Code and datasets will be avaiable here